com-lihaoyi/utest/readme.md

 This publishes uTest locally, and runs tests aliasing `utest` as `utest-test` in order to avoid cyclic dependency problems, against both Javascript and JVM backends for scala 2.10.4 and 2.11.0.

-Once you have gone through the bootstrap process once, you can run `sbt +publishLocal plugins/publishLocal +test` every time you make a change to run all tests again, or use more targetted commands e.g. `js/publishLocal js/test` which would only republish and re-test the Javascript backend under scala 2.10.4.
+Once you have gone through the bootstrap process once, you can run `sbt +publishLocal jsPlugin/publishLocal +test` every time you make a change to run all tests again, or use more targetted commands e.g. `js/publishLocal js/test` which would only republish and re-test the Javascript backend under scala 2.10.4.

 If things get into a weird state or you end up changing too much and the publish-test cycle breaks, re-performing the bootstrap process would allow you to start from scratch.

+Swap back to the Boot configuration before publishing.